 Below is a list of some of the items that may be required to obtain a Certificate Of Occupancy.

-The DOB will issue a Certificate Of Occupancy for 1 of 2 project types: New Buildings or Alteration Type 1.
+The DOB will issue a Certificate Of Occupancy for 1 of 2 project types: New Buildings or Alteration CO, formerly known as an Alt 1 or Alteration Type 1.

 New Building

-All new buildings must obtain a C of O in order to be occupied.
+All new buildings must obtain a C of O to be occupied.
 This involves filling a NB New Building application with the NYC Department of Buildings.

-An Alteration Type 1 or Alt 1 is filed for any alteration that requires a New Certificate Of Occupancy.
+An Alteration CO (formerly Alt 1) is filed for any alteration that requires a New Certificate Of Occupancy.
 This is any alteration where there is a change in Use, Occupancy, or Egress.

 Letter Of No Objection or LNO

-If you own a building which does not have a Certificate Of Occupancy you can file a Letter Of No Objection or LNO with the NYC DOB to determine if the proposed use requires a new Certificate Of Occupancy.
+If you own a building that does not have a Certificate Of Occupancy, you can file a Letter Of No Objection or LNO with the NYC DOB to determine if the proposed use requires a new Certificate Of Occupancy.
 An LNO is not a permit.
-It is literally just stating that the DOB does not object to the proposed use.
+It just states that the DOB does not object to the proposed use.
 You will file construction work separately for permits.

-If you own a building which has a Certificate Of Occupancy but you are uncertain if a specific use is covered you can file a Letter Of No Verification or LOV with the NYC DOB to determine if the proposed use requires a new Certificate Of Occupancy.
-An LOV is not a permit.
-It is literally just stating that the DOB verifies the proposed use is covered under the existing CO.
+If you own a building with a Certificate Of Occupancy but are unsure if a specific use is covered, you can file a Letter of Verification or LOV with the NYC DOB to determine if the proposed use requires a new Certificate Of Occupancy.
+A LOV is not a permit.
+The DOB verifies the proposed use is covered under the existing CO.
 You will file construction work separately for permits.

 Temporary Certificate Of Occupancy

-Upon request the DOB will issue a Temporary Certificate Of Occupancy or TCO before a final Certificate Of Occupancy.
-This is usually done when there are some open items on the building that are not critical for the C of O. Below is a list of some of the items that may be required to obtain a Temporary Certificate Of Occupancy.
+Upon request, the DOB will issue a Temporary Certificate Of Occupancy or TCO before a final Certificate Of Occupancy.
+This is usually done when there are some open items on the building that are not critical for the C of O. Below is a list of some things that may be required to obtain a Temporary Certificate Of Occupancy.

 NYC Certificates Of Occupancy

-As an architect I study NYC building protocols, but these are complicated and quite involved issues.
-In this article we reviewed some of the basic concepts with regards to a Certificate Of Occupancy.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+As an architect, I study NYC building protocols, which are complicated and quite involved.
+In this article, we reviewed some of the basic concepts concerning a Certificate Of Occupancy.
+This post does not assume to cover every possible issue or condition, but provides a general overview of the topic.

 Thank you for reading our blog post on What is a Certificate Of Occupancy.